Consent, rejection and the right way to deal with it

 When addressing customers, it has become de rigueur to respect people who do not wish to receive advertising when selecting target groups.

-For more than 20 years, the German Dialogue Marketing Association (DDV) has maintained the “DDV Robinson List” to this effect, and since the autumn of 2016, the German website “Werbestopper” of the Society for the Enforcement of Consumer Interests (GDVI) has existed.
-Customers can enter themselves on these lists.
+For more than 20 years, the German Dialogue Marketing Association (DDV) has maintained the “DDV Robinson List” to this effect.
+Customers can enter themselves on this list.
 Often, customer names are recorded here multiple times in different spellings to account for common variants used by advertisers.
 Here is an anonymized example from the DDV Robinson list:

 With TOLERANT Match, subscriber lists for campaigns can be checked and cleansed quickly and easily via a so-called “negative match”.
 Similar matches are also found reliably.
 In this way, you avoid annoyed recipients and reduce wastage.
 Even with very large data volumes, processing in batch mode takes only a few minutes.

 It only works with permission – Permission Marketing

 Today, you need your customers’ consent for any kind of electronic or telephone advertising.
 Even for data analyses (e.g. prediction models about the best time to buy or for product recommendations), your customer must actively agree so that you can collect and evaluate the data required for this.

 Since 1999, there has been a collective term for this in the specialist literature: “Permission Marketing”.

 Its simplest and most widespread form is online newsletters, to which recipients can subscribe and unsubscribe from these.
 Each mailing contains a note or link for unsubscription.
 Further customer contacts are not permitted on this basis.